 The search results page in a database can give us LOADS of information, so we'll take it a bit at a time, from the top.

 On the side of the page in most databases, there will be ways to filter and narrow your search some more.
-In this particular database, it's on the right-hand side of the page:
+In this particular database, it's on the left-hand side of the page:

 Here, you can sort your results, and filter by various options.
-The "Publication Date" filtering toward the bottom of the side-bar can be particularly useful—limiting your results to only things published in the last 10 years can be a good way to cut out unneeded results.
+The "Publication Date" option can be particularly useful—limiting your results to only things published in the last five years can be a good way to cut out unneeded results.

 Finally, let's look at the actual article results: